dotnet/docfx/docs/designs/local-build.md

 - Build output contains errors, warnings, suggestions with deep links to local files
 - Ability to build all files and only changed files
 - If the build require access to protected resources, authenticate the user using Azure Active Directory
-- Build result should be the same as server build, except where it doesn't make sense (E.g., resolving GitHub contributors locally would exhaust the users GitHub rate limit so I wouldn't fit for local build).
+- Build result should be the same as server build, except where it doesn't make sense (E.g., resolving GitHub contributors locally would exhaust users GitHub rate limit).

 ## User Experience